kyma-project/api-gateway/docs/contributor/adr/0010-geoblocking.md

 ### IP Range Allow/Block List Fallback/Caching

-The list of IP ranges is processed by each ip-auth container, stored in its memory, and regularly refreshed using a GeoBlocking Service.
-If the GeoBlocking Service doesn't work, then the ip-auth containers may work as before and the list is not refreshed.
+The list of IP ranges is processed by each ip-auth container, stored in its memory, and regularly refreshed using the SAP internal service.
+If the SAP internal service doesn't work, then the ip-auth containers may work as before and the list is not refreshed.

-However, the problem is when the ip-auth container needs to be restarted when the GeoBlocking Service is not available, so it can't download the list of IP ranges.
+However, the problem is when the ip-auth container needs to be restarted when the SAP internal service is not available, so the ip-auth container can't download the list of IP ranges.
 This may be the case during an upgrade of ip-auth or in the event of runtime problems (for example, out of memory).
 It is not acceptable to allow the traffic in such a case.
 This means that the list of IP ranges should be stored in a way that allows it to persist through the Pods' restarts.
 This requirement is referred to as 'fallback'.

 Another aspect is the reduction of the number of connections made to the SAP internal service.
 Multiple ip-auth Pods independently asking SAP internal service for policy updates would generate unnecessary load and it should be avoided if possible.
 This requirement is referred to as 'cache'.